 Finally, Broken Inc. paid all its debts, and it has a $500 surplus.
 Don’t you think it is time to pay back your parents’ loan?

 How to Balance a Balance Sheet: Balancing Things Out

 You proudly walk toward your parents’ house.
 In a week things have changed.
 You grew up and learned the lesson.
 It is time to repay your parents.
-You get in the house.
+You get into the house.
 Your mother is in the kitchen.
 She is cooking for you.

-You sit at the dinner table and announce your parents that you found a job.
+You sit at the dinner table and announce to your parents that you found a job.
 Therefore, you give them back the $500 they borrowed you.
 Broken Ink is 100% yours now!
 You are your own master.
 Let’s see how to record the last: